Premier Houston pauses program to subsidize imported wine for bottling in Nova Scotia

 “It’s a start.
 We should’ve been consulted from the beginning,” says winery owner, Michael Lightfoot,

-The controversial program would have provided around $6-$12 million in subsidies to companies that bottle imported wine which is purchased at a cheaper price, in turn, allowing them to sell it for less than what producers of locally grown grapes can charge.
+The controversial program would have provided around 6-12 million dollars in subsidies to companies that bottle imported wine which is purchased at a cheaper price, in turn, allowing them to sell it for less than what producers of locally grown grapes can charge.

 “Our cost of production is so much higher in Nova Scotia.
 It just doesn’t make sense from a business standpoint,” Lightfoot says.